top of page

 You may be treated seated, on your back, on your stomach, on your side or even standing depending on your needs.
 Treatment can be adapted to any one position as needed and should not elicit pain.
 Every treatment considers and addresses the needs of that body on the day of treatment each time.

-Response to treatment varies.
+Response to treatment varies both during the appointment and after.
 It's helpful to discuss your expectations and previous experiences during your initial treatment so your needs are best understood and met.

 Who can benefit?